 It is suggested to mark every button on the bass layout according to the prescribed patterns (also if a button is silent).
 A new standard would thereby be established so that one would always expect the same behavior when switching from one accordion of this type to another.
 This approach means that G# (above E), for instance, along the row of fundamental basses, should also be concave (which it usually isn't on traditional accordions).
 Concave buttons would always be primarily associated with the bass/harmony layout, while the cross-hatched buttons belong to the chromatically arranged layout.

-The following PDF shows the two main modes of the converter bass: first the bass/harmony mode, and then the bass/melody mode.
-A purely chromatic free bass is also provided in the PDF; it has five rows, 72 buttons, and a range of 44 notes from F to C, but could be extended to encompass any range.
+The following PDFs shows the two main modes of the converter bass: first the bass/harmony mode, and then the bass/melody mode.
+A purely chromatic free bass is also provided in each PDF; it has five rows, 72 buttons, and a range of 44 notes from F to C, but could be extended to encompass any range.
 Note that the marked buttons of the chromatic free bass are cross-hatched, thus having a surface structure that is similar to the texture that would be expected on the corresponding buttons on the RH side.

 The suggested layouts work well together with the CBA-C (also the Finnish version) and, of course, also with the piano accordion.
 For the CBA-B, the chromatic LH layout is actually very similar to what you have in the RH.

-Perhaps the most interesting option, however, would be to match the new bass layouts with a CBA-C that would have D on the first row in the RH.
+Possibly the most interesting option, however, would be to match the new bass layouts with a CBA-C that would have D on the first row in the RH.
 The RH layout thus becomes a perfect mirror version of the LH chromatic layout.
 If reference buttons with tactile marks in the RH are desired, only the second and fourth RH row should have these (for C and F).
 Such a RH layout has the advantage that, when focusing on the three primary rows in the middle, some notes can occasionally be comfortably operated by the thumb and little finger (on the first row) in alternate fingering situations.
 The only concern here may be if the accordionist likes to rest the thumb on the outer rim of the keyboard and is used to having the three rows considered primary, nearest the thumb.

-The PDF below indicates various sizes of layouts, ranging from 93 buttons up to 117.
+The PDF below indicates various sizes of layouts, ranging from 93 buttons, up to 117.
 Depending on the available reed range provided by a particular accordion, dummy buttons in the chromatic layouts may, or may not, be needed.
 The depicted chromatic layouts show the notes corresponding to the register that would yield the lowest range of single free-bass reeds.

 The same PDF, but with Italian note names:

-The SaLaTa version of nydanaconv.pdf:
+The SaLaTa version:

 Modulo Notation is a new musical notation system.
 In the following PDF, the new bass layout's correspondence with this notation is shown.
 Modulo uses the alternative note naming and interval naming system called SaLaTa.